justinbodnar/stocktuna/ABOUT.md

 	- int d: number of days before selling the shares
 	- uses random_investment() for each data point and tag

+get_stock_history( stock, level, n ):
+	- returns 1-d array of data
+	- stock is the ticker symbol
+	- 0 level is data level
+	- n is number of days to look at

 def random_investment( level, n, d ):

 	- return a tag, and a datum